jamesm224/community_dynamics/README.md

 # Community Dynamics Working Title

 ## Introduction
 Here is the code associated with this project.
 It includes all of the code to reproduce all bioinformatic analysis performed in this paper.
 It contains code for genome assembly, RNASeq analysis, metagenomic, metatranscriptomic, and additional analysis.

 ## Publication

-Citation [Blank]
+1. Ziegler1, C.A., Mullet, J.I., Coe, A., Vo, N.N., Salcedo, E., Arrigan, D.M., Parker, S.M., Chisholm, S.W.
+(2025).
+The shared and distinct roles of Prochlorococcus and co-occurring heterotrophs in regulating community fitness, as revealed by synthetic communities.
+(In Preparation).

-## Packages used:
+## Packages
-Pipelines:
+RNAseq Pre-processing Pipeline:
-   - Snakemake
+   - Snakemake v7.32.4
-   - bbtools
+   - bbtools v39.18
-   - bowtie2
+   - bowtie2 v2.5.4
-   - HTSeq
+   - HTSeq v2.0.9
-   - Python
+   - Python v3.12.2

+Genome Assembly Pipeline:
+  - samtools v1.22.1
+  - metaFlye v2.9.5
+  - MMseqs2 v17.b804f
+  - GTDB v207

 Data Analysis: There were a few others that weren't used much but here are most of them!
    - ggplot2 v3.5.2